 Shattered chromosome cures woman of immune disease Call it a scientific oddity—or a medical miracle.
 A girl who grew up with a serious genetic immune disease was apparently cured in her 30s by one of her chromosomes shattering into pieces and reassembling.
 Scientists traced the woman’s improvement to the removal of a harmful gene through this scrambling of DNA in one of her blood stem cells—a recently identified phenomenon that until now had only been linked to cancer.
 The woman, who lives in Cincinnati, Ohio, suffered from recurring bacterial infections as a child.
+Back then, doctors found that she had abnormally low levels of certain white blood cells needed to fight invading microbes.
 In 2003, researchers linked WHIM to a gene called CXCR4, which codes for a cell surface protein that immune cells use to recognize chemical messengers called chemokines.
-Murphy and colleagues have studied WHIM patients at the National Institutes of Health’s (NIH’s) Clinical Center to better understand the disease and develop a possible treatment with a drug that inhibits CXCR4.
 The woman was that first WHIM patient, now 59 years old.
 The NIH team began sleuthing.